Variance Reduced EXTRA and DIGing and Their Optimal Acceleration for Strongly Convex Decentralized Optimization

 We follow \citep{ADFS} to call $\kappa_b$ the batch condition number, and $\kappa_s$ the stochastic condition number, which are classical quantities in the analysis of batch optimization methods and finite-sum optimization methods, respectively.
 Generally, we have $\kappa_s\ll n\kappa_b$, see \citep{kat} for the example and analysis.

 In decentralized optimization, communication is often represented as a matrix multiplication with a weight matrix $\W\in\R^{m\times m}$.
-We make the following assumptions for this weight matrix associated to the network. \begin{assumption} $ $ \begin{enumerate} \item $\W_{i,j}\neq 0$ if and only if agents $i$ and $j$ are neighbors or $i=j$.
+We make the following assumptions for this weight matrix associated to the network\footnote{The weights can be assigned heuristically or optimized given the fixed graph structure \citep{boyd2004}.}. \begin{assumption} $ $ \begin{enumerate} \item $\W_{i,j}\neq 0$ if and only if agents $i$ and $j$ are neighbors or $i=j$.
 Otherwise, $\W_{i,j}=0$. \item $\W=\W^T$, $\I\succeq\W\succeq \omega\I$, and $\W\1=\1$. \end{enumerate} \end{assumption}